panpan2/panpan2.github.io/_posts/2021-04-20-Molecular-graph-learning-in-the-Optimal-Transport-Geometry.md

 # Future work idea - improving the Tanimoto similarity

-Instead of computing the FGW transport plan with OT solvers, compute it as a cross attention matrix as described in $\href{#15}{[15]}$ between the two pointclouds (input and reconstructed).
-Use that cross attention matrix as a differentiable transport plan in the FGW loss instead of using OT solvers.
+Instead of computing the FGW transport plan by solving an _OT_ optimization problem, we can compute a cross attention matrix as described in $\href{#15}{[15]}$ between the two pointclouds (input and reconstructed).
+We can use that cross attention matrix as a differentiable transport plan in the FGW loss instead of using _OT_ solvers.

 {% include image.html url="molgraphlearning/future-opt.png" description="" %}